-In our day trading we feel that we are now achieving the equivalent of the 4-minute mile.
-We are now day trading where we can almost guarantee a break even at the end of the week.
-A shout of ‘well, yippee for you’ is justified, but all the work goes into the foundation.
-To push the running analogy further – once we see ourselves achieving the 4-minute mile, only then can we believe that we can get a few seconds under.
+In our day trading, we feel that we are now achieving the equivalent of the 4-minute mile.
+We are currently day trading where we can almost guarantee a breakeven at the end of the week.

-Why favour day trades over medium term trades?
-For us it is because day trading is clear and finite.
-Trades are completed before the end of the day, and certainly not carried over a weekend.
+Why choose day trades over medium-term trades?
+For us, it is because day trading is definite and finite.
+Trades finish before the end of the day.
 You are not waking up to a real shocker.
-In Andrew Tobias’ (updated) book ‘The only investment guide you’ll ever need’, he explains how he was in a hedge fund that after 5 years increased his fund 4.5 times – soon after 5 years it was at zero.
-And that is the thing with hedge funds, the unpredictable explosive nature – both up and down.
+In Andrew Tobias’ (updated) book ‘The only investment guide you’ll ever need’, he explains how he was in a hedge fund that after five years increased his fund 4.5 times – soon after five years it was at zero.
+And that is the thing with hedge funds, the unpredictable, explosive nature – both up and down.

 My aim is different to this.
-I want to increase our fund in a regular (almost predictable) way, week on week.
-The hard work has been done, all we need to do now is manage those extra seconds.
+I want to increase our fund in a regular (almost predictable) way.

 Our trading desk: